CCBDA-UPC/Assignments-2025/Lab03.md

 <p align="center"><img src="./images/Lab03-AWSComprehendPlay.jpeg" alt="Learner lab" title="Learner lab"/></p>

+**Q34 Provide screeenshots of the major milestones and your explanation about what you have learned or observed.**

 ## Task 3.5: Create a python script that sends a text to AWS Comprehend and retrieves the analysis

 Using the "AWS Academy Learner Lab" AWS console it is only posible to execute python code in the browser terminal of the environment.